-There might arise situations where both players wish to trigger an effect or play a card at the same time, or multiple effects would trigger simultaneously.
+Situations may arise where both players wish to trigger an effect or play a card at the same time, or multiple effects would trigger simultaneously.
 When this happens, they are resolved in the following order:

 - If all effects are controlled by the same player, they may choose the order in which they resolve. - If the effects are controlled by different players, the player whose turn it is will have first opportunity to trigger their effect.
 If they choose not to activate any effects, then their opponent will get the opportunity to activate their effects.
-Once the active player passes to their opponent, they may not then respond with their effects.
+Once the player whose turn it is passes to their opponent, they may not then respond with their effects.
 They have given up their chance to do so! - Once both players have declared any effects they wish to trigger, those effects will then be resolved, beginning with the player whose turn it is resolving their effect first, followed by their opponent.